 Ever wonder what living in the White House is like?
 That's easy: It's weird!
 Life in the White House for the first family (its only permanent residents) is like a cross between living in a fortress, a resort, and a museum - but somehow more unusual.
-Do you want to know what it's like to not carry money or credit cards for four years?
-How about being the leader of the free world, but still having weak Wi-Fi?
+From not being able to drive to having weak Wi-Fi, the country's leader has several liberties taken away while living in the White House.

 The truth about what it's like to live in the White House is stranger than fiction.
-Forget The West Wing: In the actual White House, the president and his family are billed for every meal they eat that isn't business-related; presidential children are sneaking up to the roof; and even the most powerful person in the world is scooping up dog poop.
+Forget all those seasons of The West Wing or how White House life is portrayed in movies: In the actual White House, the president pays for his own food that isn't business-related; presidential children are sneaking up to the roof; and even the most powerful person in the world is scooping up dog poop.
 Enjoy these and many more facts about living in the White House: It's your patriotic duty!

 You would think someone would quickly take care of pet stains from the White House carpets, but this is not always the case.
 It's unclear if other administrations' pets left a mess behind, but there is one little legacy that remains confirmed.